dakom/fl-matrix/docs/API.md

 A secondary goal is specifically to ease development for webgl.
 For this reason, the data layout is column-major.
 Similarly, the `.elements` may be treated exactly as the matrices from other libraries if they are the same dimensions, and Float32Arrays may be loaded quickly into Matrix wrappers via `matrixFromElements()`

-On that note - the map/reduce here are great for quick and powerful one-liners, but For faster common matrix operations, consider roundtripping data with [gl-matrix](http://glmatrix.net/) or [vec-la](https://github.com/francisrstokes/vec-la) or anything else you can feed into `matrixFromElements()`.
+On that note - the map/reduce here are great for quick and powerful one-liners, but for faster common matrix operations, consider roundtripping data with [gl-matrix](http://glmatrix.net/) or [vec-la](https://github.com/francisrstokes/vec-la) or anything else you can feed into `matrixFromElements()`.
 This library intentionally does not provide utilities for common transformations like rotation, scale, translate, etc.

 Every transformation returns a new copy of the class.
 The properties are marked read-only in Typescript though there is no deep-freezing.

-`map()` and `reduce()` are not fl-compatible because they are given MatrixElements which have extra metadata like the column and row number.
+The reason `map()` and `reduce()` are not fl-compatible is because they are given MatrixElements which have extra metadata like the column and row number.
 This is far more fun and useful than just the numbers alone in this case.
 For example:

 ```
 const allOnes = emptyMatrix (3) (3).map(() => 1);